-Downtown is bounded on all sides by barriers that Arkansas River separates Downtown from North Little Rock, while railroad of bridges.

-make access difficult.
-The tracks and interstates limit access from the east, west, and south to only a handful
+Downtown is bounded on all sides by barriers that make access difficult.
+The Arkansas River separates Downtown from North Little Rock, while railroad tracks and interstates limit access from the east, west, and south to only a handful of bridges.